-Requirement Compliance level Explanation and evidence Changes made in FY 2021 Planned improvement activities 1.5 In accordance with SPS 510, profit-to-member superannuation funds must have: > annual procedures to evaluate the performance of the Board, and > annual procedures to evaluate individual directors.
-The Fund must: > disclose a summary of those procedures, and > confirm annually that the performance evaluations were undertaken during the reporting period.
+Requirement Compliance level Explanation and evidence (copy in links and/or supply documents) Changes made in FY22 Planned improvement activities 1.5 In accordance with SPS 510, profitto-member superannuation funds must have: annual procedures to evaluate the performance of the Board and annual procedures to evaluate individual directors The Fund must: disclose a summary of those procedures and; confirm annually that the performance evaluations were undertaken during the reporting period.
 Full The Board's performance evaluation processes are set out in the Board Evaluation Policy.
 Board evaluation is conducted every year under the leadership of the Fund's Chair (internal process) and the review considers both the performance of the Board overall as well as the performance of individual Directors.
 An external independent review of Board and Director performance is undertaken at least every three years.
-The annual performance assessment for the Board was completed in February 2021, and the outcomes of this review have been reported to the Board.
-The performance assessment was led by the Fund's Chair with the assistance of an external consultant.
-Confirmation that the Board performance evaluation was undertaken in FY 2021 is noted on the Fund's website.
-Refer to: australiansuper.com/about-us >> How we work >> Policies and disclosures >> Board evaluation policy 1.6 The Board of a profit-to-member superannuation fund must have a documented process for evaluating the performance of the senior management.
-The Fund should disclose whether such a performance evaluation was undertaken during the reporting period.
-Full Each year all AustralianSuper employees, including senior management, participate in a formal process to set, manage and assess individual performance.
-This process involves all employees (colleagues) setting measurable objectives/goals and agreeing these with their people leader, development planning, ongoing conversations about performance with people leaders as well as formal mid and end of year performance reviews.
-Each year the Board approves the performance objectives of the Chief Executive and reviews and approves the Chief Executive's performance outcomes for the prior year.
-Confirmation that senior management performance evaluations were undertaken in FY 2021 is noted on the Fund's website.
+Where skill gaps are identified as part of the annual performance evaluation process (including the annual Skills Matrix assessment process), the Board considers measures to strengthen knowledge/skills of individuals or the Board collectively.
+This may include linking outcomes of the Board/individual performance evaluations to future training and development programs for the Board and in succession planning to identify candidates for future roles who may possess the requisite skills.
+The annual performance assessment for the Board.
+An external consultant undertook the 2022 Independent Board Review with a report and recommendations outlining opportunities for enhancing Board performance provided to the Board performance evaluation was undertaken in FY22 is noted on the Fund's website.
+Refer to: australiansuper.com/about-us > How we work >> Policies and disclosures >> Board evaluation policy 1.6 The Board of a profit-to-member superannuation fund must have a documented process for evaluating the performance of the senior management.
+The fund should disclose whether such a performance evaluation was undertaken during the reporting period.
+Full Each year, all AustralianSuper employees, including senior management, participate in a formal process to set, manage and assess individual performance.
+This process involves all employees (colleagues) setting measurable objectives/goals and agreeing to these with their people leader, development planning, ongoing conversations about performance with people leaders as well as formal mid and end-of-year performance reviews.
+Each year, the Board approves the performance objectives of the Chief Executive and reviews and approves the Chief Executive's performance outcomes for the prior year.
+Confirmation that senior management performance evaluations were undertaken in FY22 is noted on the Fund's website.
 Refer to: australiansuper.com/about-us >> How we work >> Policies and disclosures >> Board evaluation policy